JoshMarino/gazebo_and_ros_control/README.md

 	  izz="1.0"/>
     </inertial>
 ```
 The links have moments of intertia of 1 about each axis, a mass of 1kg, and the center of mass located in the center of each link.
 What this essentially means is that we have a point mass at a distance of 1/2(link length) away from where the effort is being applied.
-This emplies the maximum torque we can apply to the centre link before it cross the horizon is:
+This emplies the maximum torque we can apply to the end-effector link before it cross the horizon is:

 torque = Force(Length/2)

-torque = mass*garvitational acceleration*(Length of link)/2
+torque = mass*gravitational acceleration*(Length of link)/2

 torque = 1*9.81*1/2*1=4.905 Nm

 We found that a nice point to stabilize the arm to would be:

-* Maximum torque: 9.81 Nm
+* Torque: 9.81 Nm
-* Effort on Link 1 (from base): 2.5xtoruqe
+* Effort on Link 1 (from base): 2.5xtorque (Nm)
-* Effort on Link 2: 1.2xtorque
+* Effort on Link 2: 1.2xtorque (Nm)
-* Effort on Link 3: 4.1xtorque
+* Effort on Link 3: 4.1 (Nm)

 *6) Step six:*
 Now we can roslaunch the joint_effort_controller simulation in Gazebo: `roslaunch rrrbot_files rrrbot_launch.launch torque:=true`
 The command should load the RRRBot in Gazebo and RViz.

 #####Mass Balance#####
 This extension builds on the torque control of the arm.
-The goal was to balance the torque on the end effector, when a foreign mass is exterted on the end effector.
+The goal was to balance the torque on the end effector, when a foreign mass is placed on the end effector.
 The greatest challenge with coding this extension is filtering through all the Gazebo link_state messages to find the ones that are applicable.
 Two changes were made to the main code.

 *1) Step one:*
 Add a new block in the launch file to start up the mass balance node.